 What’s the best package room solution?

-There are many package room providers on the market, such as the Luxer One package room.
-But the best package room system is ButterflyMX.
+There are many package room providers on the market, such as Luxer One.
+But the best system is ButterflyMX.

 The ButterflyMX package room solution consists of a sleek video intercom and powerful software to:

 - Control room access: Installed at the package room entrance, our video intercom allows you to keep the door locked while ensuring easy access for couriers and residents.
 Authorized people can enter the room with just a PIN code.

 - Provide credentials to delivery carriers: Through the ButterflyMX OS, property managers can assign delivery PINs to each carrier (and change them any time).
 Residents can also send a Delivery Pass to carriers for one-time access, which is great for food delivery and Amazon drivers.
 And not to worry if a carrier doesn’t have a credential — they can always video call a resident or front desk staff to request access.

 - Maintain security: ButterflyMX enhances security and prevents theft by allowing you to keep doors locked without impeding access.
 Plus, the camera takes a time- and date-stamped photo whenever someone enters the room, which you can view at any time in the ButterflyMX OS.